-By following the science and leveraging our insights into the pathophysiology of acquired brain injury, we are advancing a pipeline of small molecule disease-modifying candidates targeting the underserved patient populations who have suffered an ischemic stroke or a traumatic brain injury (TBI) and continue to deal with the devastating effects and consequences of loss of function or cognitive deficits.
+By following the science and leveraging our insights into the pathophysiology of stroke and Traumatic Brain Injury (TBI), we are advancing a pipeline of small molecule disease-modifying candidates targeting the underserved patient populations who have suffered a stroke or TBI and continue to deal with the devastating effects and consequences of loss of function or cognitive deficits.

-Recent advances in the management of stroke and traumatic brain injury and our ability to study and characterize these conditions have reopened doors to exploring previously untapped therapeutic approaches.
+Recent advances in the management of stroke and TBI and our ability to study and characterize these conditions have reopened doors to exploring previously untapped therapeutic approaches.